An assemblage of violins, symbolizing payment orchestration

 From a technical standpoint, there are two opposite ways to get Payment Orchestration up and running:

-Turn-Key Payment Orchestration Layers
+As-a-Service Payment Orchestration Layers

-Self-Built Payment Orchestration Layers
+In-House / On-Prem Payment Orchestration Layers

 This approach is ideal for companies with a profound do-it-yourself attitude in place.
 Instead of relying on an external Payment Orchestration Layer, you build a payment system from scratch that can orchestrate transactions independently.
-The downsides are obvious: It is more expensive in the initial phase.
-Plus, it requires development time and effort to get the Payment Orchestration platform off the ground.
-Not to say anything about expertise: Your software engineers must be well-practiced in payment technology to build a product that meets industry standards as well as your unique vision.

 May we introduce…